 For people with serious medical complications and disability, permanent medical care through Medicare is a fantastic option.
 To find out how to file for eligibility, speak with an attorney today.

 If Medicare denies a claim for a hospital stay or doctor visit, you have the right to appeal.
 Appeals can be complicated and lengthy processes.
 They must be heard before an administrative law judge, and a successful appeal requires you to know the ins and outs of Medicare regulations.
 You should hire an attorney to make your appeal.

 Hiring An Attorney For Medicare Needs

 Not every attorney knows Medicare needs, and not every attorney can guide you through multiple benefits programs.
-At Ozurovich & Schwartz, our lawyers have been helping families across California for decades.
+At Ozurovich, Schwartz & Brown, A Professional Corp., our lawyers have been helping families across California for decades.
 We understand the complete Medicare process and can help you, too.